As written by Anna from Expert World Travel & the Chasing the Donkey team.

 Situated to the south of Mostar and about 2.5 hours from Sarajevo, Počitelj is one of the greatest highlights of southern Bosnia-Herzegovina.
 It’s one of the best places to visit from Sarajevo for people who love history and culture.
 And considering that you’re reading about day tours from Sarajevo, we assume that you are!

-This gorgeous village sits on the left bank of the scenic Neretva River and dates from the Middle Ages.
+This gorgeous village dates from the Middle Ages and sits on the left bank of the scenic Neretva River.
 During its long and eventful history, it’s seen Hungarian, Ottoman, and Venetian occupations, all of which left behind architectural and other marks.
-Nowadays, Počitelj is a welcoming and charming stone village worthy of at least an hour of your time.
+Nowadays, Počitelj is a welcoming and charming stone village worthy of at least an hour.

 On many Sarajevo trips, it is often combined with other nearby places like Blagaj Tekke, Mostar, and maybe Medjugorje.
 Attractions include the Kula, a silo-shaped fortress with the Sahat Kula bell tower, and the Hajji Alija Mosque.
 This town is so well-preserved it’s essentially a free open-air museum.